What is Hypnotherapy Used For

 When pain persists in the human body for an extended period of up to six months, it is considered chronic pain.
-The use of Hypnotherapy as a pain reliever has been on the rise.
-Research and studies show hypnosis as an effective method to ease chronic pain compared to other non-medicine mediations.
+The use of Hypnotherapy has been on the rise.
+Research and studies show hypnosis as an effective method to ease chronic pain compared to other interventions.

 Hypnotherapy has proved effective in vomits and nausea associated with chemotherapy.
 Suggestive therapy in hypnosis helps patients with severe back pains, sickle cell diseases, arthritis and cancer.

 Undergoing a hypnotherapy session before surgeries, tooth extraction and childbirth helps ease the pain.